IBM/storage-fusion/AI/quickstarts/fusion-gitops/docs/blogs/deploying-sample-app-with-external-secrets.md

 ## External Secrets Backend: HashiCorp Vault

 This tutorial uses **HashiCorp Vault** as the secret management backend.
-The Fusion GitOps Quickstart also supports AWS Secrets Manager and IBM Cloud Secrets Manager—see the [External Secrets Guide](../deploying-external-secrets-guide.md) for configuration details.
+The Fusion GitOps Quickstart also supports AWS Secrets Manager and IBM Cloud Secrets Manager.
+See the [External Secrets Guide](../deploying-external-secrets-guide.md) for configuration details.

 ### Vault Configuration